-What is the advantage of this definition?
-Now, let us look at the continuity equation, you have partial u partial x plus partial v partial y is zero that is the continuity equation.
-Now, I am going to substitute u here and v here through this definition.
 So you get partial partial x of partial psi partial y plus partial partial y of minus partial psi partial x is zero that is the continuity equation.
-Now, I can pull this minus sign outs, you get partial square by partial x partial y psi minus partial square by partial y partial x partial x partial square psi by partial x partial y is actually partial square psi by partial x, because the order on which you take partial derivative should not matter for a continues function of two variables.
-So this means that an important conclusion can be drawn that the continuity equation is automatically satisfied by the definition of this stream function, where the definition of the stream function.
+Now, I can pull this minus sign out, so you get partial square by partial x partial y psi minus partial square but partial y partial x psi, this is the continuity equation.
+But, partial square psi by partial x partial y is actually partial square psi by partial y partial x, because the order in which you take the partial derivative should not matter for a continuous function of two variables.

-So this is a very important conclusion, because now we are finding the, by constructing the stream function in this faction by defining the stream function in this fashion, your automatically satisfying the continuity equation for two dimensional in compressible flows.
-That is a great simplification, because when you want to proceed further to momentum balance, you will find that you will have two sets of equation.
-The mass balance and momentum balance which are linked with each other or they are coupled to each other.
+So, this means that an important continuation can be drawn that the continuity equation is automatically satisfied by the definition of the stream function, where the definition of the stream function.
+So this is a very important conclusion, because now we have finding the by constructing the same function is this fashion by defining the stream function in this fashion, you are automatically satisfying the continuity equation for two dimensional incompressible flows.
+That is the great simplification, because when you want to proceed further to momentum balance, you will find that you will have two sets of equation.
+The mass balance and momentum balance which are linked with each other or they are coupled to each other, but by defining the stream function, you are doing away with one equation, you are you have to solve one equation less and it is always nice to solve lesser number of equations or more number of equations mathematically speaking.

-But by defining this stream function, you are doing away with one equation, your we have to solve one equation less.
-And it is always nice to solve a lesser number of equations and more number equations mathematically speaking.
-So, in that sense the stream function is very very helpful, in the solution of two dimensional incompressible flow problems.
+So in that sense, a stream function is very very helpful in the solution of two dimensional incompressible flow problems.
 So, it is a purely mathematical reason has to why this I mean this motivation of stream function is purely mathematical.
-That of course, it simplifies the solution of the equations by reducing the number of equations by one.
+In that of course, it simplifies the solution of equations by reducing the number of equations by one.

-So that is one motivation for introducing this stream function.
-Another motivation for the stream function is that, we have to first understand that stream functions are related to; we are going to show functions are related to stream lines.
-We are discussed stream lines, stream lines long back when we discussed fluid kinematics.
-Kinematics, if you remember is a description of flow without worrying about what are the underlying causes of the flow that is forces acting on the fluid.
-So there we define stream function, stream lines as lines which are always parallel to the fluid velocity vector.
-Suppose you have fluid, let us just first draw the fluid velocity vector, suppose you have at each and every point the velocity vector is pointing in this direction.
-We can connect each and every point a line that is tangential to the fluid velocity vector and such a line is a stream line.
+So, that is one motivation for introducing the stream function.
+Another motivation for the stream function is that, we have to first understand that stream functions are related to we are going to show functions are related to stream lines.
+We had discussed stream lines, stream lines long back when we discussed fluid kinematics.
+Kinematics, if you remember is a description of flow without worrying about what are the underline causes of the flow that is forces acting on the fluid.
+So, there we define stream function stream lines as lines which are always parallel to the fluid velocity vector.
+Suppose you have fluid, let us just first draw the fluid velocity vector.
+Suppose you have at each and every point the velocity vector is pointing in this direction.
+We can connect at each and every point a line that is tangential to the fluid velocity vector and such a line is stream line.